storj-archived/kfs/doc/performance-testing.md

 ---

-Running two sided
+We ran two sided
 [significant tests](http://www.stat.yale.edu/Courses/1997-98/101/sigtest.htm)
-on each combination of operation and file size provides P-Values at the 95% confidence level or higher.
-This indicates that our measurements are not the result of a statistical fluke and KFS introduces meaningful change.
+on each combination of operation and file size with a p-value cut-off at .05.
+For reads at 64, 128 and 256 MiB file sizes, along with unlinks at 32 MiB we are unable to reject the null hypothesis.
+Or in other words, we are unable to suggest KFS performs better than a vanilla LevelDb in those scenarios.
+For the rest, we did achieve a 95% confidence level.
+This suggests that our measurements are not the result of a statistical fluke and KFS introduces meaningful change for those operations and file sizes.
+Please note that any confidence level of 100% is an artifact of rounding.
+In this scenarioma p-value of 0 is theoretically impossible.

 ---